What Does Capping in a Med Mal Case Mean?

-As an experienced med mal lawyer and sports fan, perhaps the easiest way to explain a cap in a lawsuit is to look at sports.
+As an experienced med mal attorney and sports fan, perhaps the easiest way to explain a cap in a lawsuit is to look at sports.
 The National Football League places a “salary cap” on all of its teams, which means that no team may spend more than a certain amount of money when putting its roster together.
 In other words, there is a “cap” or limit as to how much money a team can spend.

 The same principle holds true with lawsuit caps.
 Some damages awards are “capped” by law, which means there is a limit placed on how much money a jury may award a plaintiff for his injuries.
 For example, a plaintiff whose damages are “capped” at $500,000 will collect that amount at a maximum.
 If the jury awards two million dollars in damages that are capped, the plaintiff receives the $500,000 capped amount.
 If the jury awards $200,000 in damages that are capped, the plaintiff receives the awarded $200,000, not the $500,000 cap.